jboss-developer/jboss-wfk-quickstarts/README.md

 * [Run the Arquillian Tests](#run-the-arquillian-tests): How to run the Arquillian tests provided by some of the quickstarts.

+* [Optional Components](#optional-components): How to install and configure optional components required by some of the quickstarts.

 Available Quickstarts
 ---------------------